 The water connections must be installed in accordance with all local and national plumbing codes, or any applicable standard which prevails.
-The return and supply ports are 1 1/4" on all models.

-- Pipe material must be suitable to meet local codes and industry standards. - The pipe must be cleaned and without blemish before any connections are made. - See Tables 11 and 12 for minimum CH pipe sizing. - Isolation (shutoff valves) should be used to ease future servicing. - All piping should be insulated.
+- Pipe material must be suitable to meet local codes and industry standards. - The pipe must be cleaned and without blemish before any connections are made. - The size of the DHW pipes should be 3/4" diameter, and the CH pipes should be 1" diameter. - Isolation (shutoff valves) should be used on both the CH and DHW loops to ease future servicing. - All piping should be insulated.